Single Point of Entry for kiwifruit exporting - impacts on the New Zealand kiwifruit industry

 The successful implementation of this project is expected to result in:

-The Industry Advisory Council (IAC) is a pan-industry body comprising five representatives each from Zespri, NZKGI, and registered suppliers.
-It is tasked with considering significant pan-industry issues, including strategic industry policy, governance, and structure.
+The Industry Advisory Council (IAC) is a pan-industry body comprising of five representatives each from Zespri, NZKGI, and registered suppliers.
+It acts in the best interest of the kiwifruit industry as a whole and is tasked with considering significant pan-industry issues, including strategic industry policy, governance and structure, and provides recommendations to the Zespri Board and other industry groups.

 Transparency and participation: IAC meetings are held bi-monthly and are open forums where growers and industry participants can attend or observe.
 Other groups may also be invited to provide additional information, subject to confidentiality requirements.
 Speaking rights are reserved for the designated representatives unless pre-agreed with the Chairman.

 The Industry Supply Group (ISG) includes five representatives from Zespri, one representative from each of the 13 Registered Suppliers, and three grower-appointed representatives from NZKGI.
-The ISG's responsibilities include operational planning within the supply chain, insurance matters, supplier accountability, and the negotiation of the industry Supply Agreement.
+Its function is industry and operational focused, including planning within the supply chain, insurance matters, reviewing the pooling process, rules, pricing and payments, and the negotiation of the industry Supply Agreement.

 We regularly release surveys for growers through the independent research agency Primary Purpose.
 Beyond our day-to-day engagement with growers, these survey's are an important way for us to get a better sense of what’s on growers’ minds, and to hear from more growers, including the various perspectives on what the big issues are we’re facing as an industry, how we can address these and what we can do better at Zespri.